 I’m not a natural hair nazi!

-I grew up with relaxed hair from 6 years old till about 20.
+I grew up with relaxed hair from six years old until I was about twenty.
 I wore braided extensions a good majority of that time too.
 I think braided hair is beautiful and even though we use a lot of fake hair, the creativity in these styles is also a part of our culture.
-Sometimes I miss extensions but for myself that was something that I had to give up.
-So to help keep me on track I think about all of the pro’s.
+Sometimes I miss extensions but that was something I personally felt convicted to give up.
+So to help keep me on track I think about all of the pros.
 Going back isn’t an option for me.
 I can wash my hair as often as I want.
-I can save a truck load of money by not buying fake hair and tonnes of beauty products.
+I can save a truckload of money by not buying fake hair and tonnes of beauty products.
 I sleep comfortably and I know that when people see me they are seeing me, not an image I’m hiding behind.
 I hope that you will be encouraged to be free to try different things with your hair but most of all to be you.
 I’m not saying that everyone should be natural or never wear fake hair…I’m just challenging you to examine the reasons for why and how often you do.
 Are you brave enough to be seen?
 Are you comfortable with the messages that you are sending to those that will come after you?